mganss/XmlSchemaClassGenerator/README.md

 from schema restrictions
 * Use [`Collection<T>`](http://msdn.microsoft.com/en-us/library/ms132397.aspx) properties
 (initialized in constructor and with private setter)
-* Use either int, long, decimal, or string for xs:integer and derived types
+* Map xs:integer and derived types to the closest possible .NET type, if not possible - fall back to string.
+Can be overriden by explicitly defined type (int, long, or decimal)
 * Automatic properties
 * Pascal case for classes and properties
 * Generate nullable adapter properties for optional elements and attributes without default values (see [below](#nullables))